-A decision taken, or to be taken, by or on behalf of the cabinet, which is likely either to incur significant expenditure/make significant savings (i.e. £500,000 or more) or to have a significant impact on those living or working in one or more wards.
+Independent person A person who is not an elected councillor but is appointed to which is likely either to incur significant expenditure/make significant savings (i.e. £500,000 or more) or to have a significant impact on those living or working in one or more wards.
 The criteria used to identify key decisions are set out in the Appendix attached to the access to information procedure rules within the constitution.